breard-r/chromesoul/README.md

 * hosted apps
 * packaged apps

 Chromesoul is a packaged app.
-Unfortunatly, packaged app arrived on the store recently and are not searchable yet.
-You can read the [official anouncement](https://groups.google.com/a/chromium.org/forum/?fromgroups=#!topic/chromium-apps/-XK720-2X9k) for more informations.
+The bad news is that packaged app arrived recently on the store and are not searchable yet.
+The good news is that Google announced that packaged app are now [available in the Chrome Web Store for anyone on Chrome's developer channel](http://blog.chromium.org/2013/05/preview-new-chrome-packaged-apps.html).
+It should be a matters of weeks/month before everyone could search for Chromesoul on the web store.

 ### How do I install Chromesoul's git version?
 You should use the version from the Chrome Web Store, however, if you really wish to install the git version: